sigcsets/sigcse2022/_authors/posters.md

 - data collected, initial results
 - computing education research that is in a preliminary stage

-Suggestions for poster design are given in [Research Posters 101](http://xrds.acm.org/article.cfm?aid=332138).
-(Although these suggestions were published for student researchers, the ideas are also applicable to posters for this conference.)
+Suggestions for poster design are given in [Creating Effective Academic Posters](https://urc.ucdavis.edu/creating-effective-academic-posters) [UC Davis] and [Research Posters 101](http://xrds.acm.org/article.cfm?aid=332138) [ACM Crossroads article].
+While both of these references provide suggestions for student researchers, the ideas are also applicable to posters for this conference.

 ## Poster - Physical Presentation